10% OFF + Free Shipping!

 Also keep in mind that you are paying for a premium precious metal that is pure, valuable, hypoallergenic and requires little to no maintenance.
 While white gold requires occasional rhodium plating to keep its white shine, platinum is naturally white and requires no additional plating of any kind.

-Category: Christian Jewelry, Cross Jewelry, Easter Jewelry, Jewelry Education
+Christian Jewelry, Cross Jewelry, Easter Jewelry, Jewelry Education